1970 Ford Fairlane-Torino Facts, Figures, and Specifications

 Click a Tab to See the Details

-Six and V-8 – The Falcon became the base trim level in the Fairlane replacing the Fairlane line.
+Falcon – The Falcon nameplate became the base trim level in the Fairlane replacing the Fairlane line.
 It was available in 2-door and 4-door sedan and as a base wagon.
 Exterior included chrome windshield and rear window moldings; chrome rain gutters, and the Falcon name, in script, on the rear fenders above the side marker lights.
 The interior trim included color-keyed front and rear arm rests; cigarette lighter; and vinyl-coated rubber floor mats.
+Falcon Models were 2-door Sedan, 4-door Sedan, and station wagon.

-Six and V-8 – The Torino was the intermediate trim level for the Falcon/Fairlane/Torino Series and included all the Fairlane 500 trim, plus a single horizontal chrome strip along the body side.
-“Torino” in script, appeared on the driver’s side of the hood and in block letters on the side of the front fenders, behind the front wheel opening.
+Torino – The Torino was the intermediate trim level for the intermediate size Fairlane/Torino Series and included all the Fairlane 500 trim, plus a single horizontal chrome strip along the body side.
+The Torino name appeared in script, on the driver’s side of the hood and in block letters on the side of the front fenders, behind the front wheel opening.

-V-8 – The Torino Brougham was the top trim level of the Torino Series for 1970 and included all the Torino trim, plus polished aluminum wheel well and rocker panel moldings; retractable headlights; wheel covers and the 220 horsepower, 302 cubic inch V-8 engine.
+Torino Brougham – The Torino Brougham was the top trim level of the Torino Series for 1970 and included all the Torino trim, plus polished aluminum wheel well and rocker panel moldings; retractable headlights; wheel covers and the 220 horsepower, 302 cubic inch V-8 engine.
 The Squire station wagon version included all of the above features, plus simulated wood-grain appliques and power front disc brakes.
+The available Torino Brougham models were 2-door and 4-door Hardtop and Torino Squire Station Wagon.

 The Torino Cobra was the high-performance version of the Torino Series and included all the Torino trim, plus the 360 horsepower, 429 cubic inch V-8 engine, four-speed manual transmission, competition suspension, seven-inch-wide wheels with hub caps, black center hood, hood locking pins, bright exterior moldings, courtesy lights, Cobra emblems and F70 x 15 fiberglass-belted black sidewall tires with raised white letters.